[South Sudan refugees fleeing to Uganda (AP photo)

 Uganda being ‘one of the countries hosting the highest number of refugees in the whole world today’ therefore is an alluring headline.

-Uganda has pretty much an open door policy when it comes to its immigration laws.
-Its borders are remarkably porous.
+Uganda has pretty much an open door policy when it comes to its immigration enforcement in general, and this is not by design but rather by incompetence.
+Our borders are remarkably porous.
 Almost anyone can come in and get out.
-It’s like a toilet.
+It’s like a toilet (even toilets have rules actually – ).
 I move across most borders in the region in the course of my work.
 I am ashamed by our lack of guard.
 When even DRC, a vast country where the authorities in Kinshasa have little control over the rest of the country does a better job than you, you know you are really bad.
 The country subjects you to rigorous checks and due diligence before letting you in.
 I can’t even begin to talk about Rwanda’s efficiency at screening visitors into their territory.
 It’s unrivalled.
 Uganda does very little of that.
 That’s why cross border criminality is very common.
 Criminals can be caught on CCTV cameras and are never caught because they simple vanish back to wherever they came from, lie low for a while and return to commit more crimes.
 Surely that can’t be progressive.
-It is incompetence in running a state at its worst.
+It is incompetence at its worst, in running a state.

 I was recently part of an assignment to conduct an assessment of the Humanitarian situation in the country.
 Since independence in 1962, Uganda has had a tumultuous sociopolitical history that, to give credit where it is due, abated with the coming into power of Museveni’s National Resistance Movement in 1986.
 Shortly thereafter however, a civil war in which the Lord’s Resistance Army and the government fought in Northern Uganda caused mayhem until hostilities ceased in 2005.
 In addition, the country has faced, and in many ways continues to face natural and man-made disasters such as floods, landslides, tribal conflict, cross-border skirmishes in the North East, and an edgy political environment.